HUMBL® Launches Web 3 Advertising and CRM Program Technologies

-/EIN News/ -- San Diego, California, April 06, 2023 (GLOBE NEWSWIRE) -- HUMBL, Inc. (OTCQB: HMBL) announced today the launch of its Web3 Ads™ and Customer Relationship Management (CRM) program technologies that will pair advertisers, brands, and customers directly through the HUMBL Wallet via blockchain technology.
+San Diego, California, April 06, 2023 (GLOBE NEWSWIRE) -- HUMBL, Inc. HMBL announced today the launch of its Web3 Ads™ and Customer Relationship Management (CRM) program technologies that will pair advertisers, brands, and customers directly through the HUMBL Wallet via blockchain technology.
 The HUMBL Wallet can be used to pair brands and customers with exclusive product drops, special offers, discount codes, special events access, loyalty programs and more.

 The HUMBL Platform can also power the origin assurance and tracking of physical products, licensing, warranties and digital collectibles, which can be "Verified by BLOCKS" and committed to the "BLOCKS Registry" to ensure lifetime tracking and ownership within brand loyalty programs.